Upper Coomera (South) - Wongawallan

 Table Chart PROFILE FAQ

-Upper Coomera (South) - Wongawallan has a skilled workforce with a notable construction sector.
-Its unemployment rate was 2.1% in the past year, with an estimated employment growth of 1.9%.
+Upper Coomera (South) - Wongawallan has a skilled workforce with the construction sector being prominent.
+The unemployment rate was 2.1% in June 2025, which is lower than Rest of Qld's rate of 3.9%.

-Conversely, agriculture, forestry & fishing shows lower representation at 0.8% versus the regional average of 4.5%.
-Limited local employment opportunities are indicated by Census data comparison.
-Between June 2024 and June 2025, employment levels increased by 1.9%, labour force grew by 2.1%, leading to a small unemployment rise of 0.2 percentage points.
-By Sep-25, QLD's employment had contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5% with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Upper Coomera (South) - Wongawallan's employment mix suggests local growth of approximately 6.4%% over five years and 13.2% over ten years.
+Employment opportunities locally may be limited as indicated by Census data comparison.
+Between June 2024 and June 2025, employment levels increased by 1.9%, labour force by 2.1%, resulting in an unemployment rise of 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years, with local growth estimates at approximately 6.4% over five years and 13.2% over ten years based on weighted extrapolation of the local employment mix.

 Frequently Asked Questions - Employment